 Consider the program duration

-Short-term or summer programs are almost always cheaper on the whole than semester programs, but semester programs may provide more value per dollar spent, since you usually earn two to three times as much credit for a semester program as a summer program.
+Short-term and summer programs are almost always cheaper on the whole than semester programs; however, semester and year-long programs typically provide a lot more value per dollar spent because students can earn two or three times as many academic credits.

 Compare exchange rates

-Compare the exchange rates of currencies in several countries to get the best deal on the dollar.
-You may find that you get more for your money in some countries than in others.
+Compare the exchange rates of currencies in several countries to get the best deal on the U.S. dollar.
+You may find that you get more for your money in some countries than others.

 Think about program type

-Exchange programs are usually cheaper than affiliate programs if you are an in-state student.
-However, if you are an out-of-state student, you may find that affiliate programs are not necessarily more expensive.
+If you are an in-state student, then reciprocal exchange programs are usually cheaper than affiliated programs; however, if you are an out-of-state student, then you may find that affiliated programs are not necessarily more expensive.